Richard March Hoe: Brightside estate

 Hoe lived with his wife, Mary, and children on a 53 acre estate, called Brightside, in the Morrisania/Hunts Point section of the Bronx.
 Richard's brother, Peter Smith Hoe, also had a house (Sunnyslope) on the same estate.
 This building still stands at the corner of Faile Street and Lafayette Avenue and houses the Bright Temple African Methodist Episcopal Church.
-His family sold the estate in 1904 to developers speculating on the subway extension into the Bronx.

-Several streets in the area are named after historical figures in the printing industry.
+His family sold the estate in 1904 to developers speculating on an expansion of the New York City Subway into the Bronx.Several streets in the area are named after historical figures in the printing industry.
 Aldus Street was named after Aldo Manuzio.
-Guttenberg Street (with two t's) was named after Johannes Gutenberg; it was renamed East 165th Street in 1911.
+Guttenberg Street (with two "t"s) was named after Johannes Gutenberg; it was renamed East 165th Street in 1911.
 Hoe Avenue runs north from what is now Bruckner Boulevard.
 Printer's Park is located at the former site of his mansion, at the corner on Aldus Street and Hoe Avenue in the Bronx.
 The newly reconstructed park re-opened in April 2010, equipped with a play structure inspired by the rotary printing press.